 Melnik Wine Region

-Tucked into the far southwest corner near the Greek border, Melnik is officially the smallest town in Bulgaria.
-It is famous for its unique microclimate, traditional white-and-timber houses, and the towering, eroded sand pyramids that surround the entire valley.
+Tucked in Bulgaria’s southwest near the Greek border, Melnik is officially the smallest town in Bulgaria.
+It is famous for its unique microclimate, traditional white houses, and the towering sand pyramids that surround the entire valley.
 The dry, hot weather makes it perfect for growing heavy red grapes.

 In winter, Bansko is Bulgaria’s largest and busiest ski resort.
 In summer, it’s a popular base for hiking trips and outdoor activities.

-While there are many modern developments like ski chalets and gondola lines, the town has preserved its charming core with old architecture from the Bulgarian National Revival period.
-In the 18th century, Bansko was home to prosperous merchant families who built their homes out of solid river stone and massive white fir timbers.
+Traditionally, Bansko was home to prosperous merchant families who built their homes out of solid river stone and massive timbers.
+The town has preserved its charming core with old architecture from the Bulgarian National Revival period.
 Beneath the town centre are hidden massive underground tunnels designed to survive Ottoman raids.

 Sofia: Bulgaria's Layered Capital